|

 - Serial

-logging of system status string for
+port logging of system status string

-future analysis,
+for future analysis,

 - Integrated